SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 func (currentRow row) getAt(position uint64) byte {
     //get the index
     index := position / 2
-    //if the position is an odd number, upper four bits store the counter value,
+    //if the position is an odd number, the upper four bits store the counter value,
     //else lower four bits store the counter value shift := (position & 0x01) * 4
     //perform the shift (shift would be either 0 or 4)
-    //perform an AND operation with 0x0f which 00001111 return (currentRow[index] >> shift) & 0x0f
+    //perform an AND operation with 0x0f, which 00001111 return (currentRow[index] >> shift) & 0x0f
 }
 ```

-Let's understand the use of count-min sketch in [Ristretto](https://github.com/dgraph-io/ristretto).
+Let's understand how [Ristretto](https://github.com/dgraph-io/ristretto) uses count-min sketch.

 ### Ristretto